mefranklin6/Extron-Frontend-API/README.md

 Anything that can run Extron ControlScript®.
 You'll need someone who holds the Extron Authorized Programmer cert to initially push the files.

+## Current State

+IMPORTANT: Branch `Alpha` is the first release.
+Currently the majority of GUI functions are supported for all GUI types, relay control, and basic serial port control passthrough.
+Multiple touch panels and multiple processors are supported.
+This should be enough to get most projects converted but more functionality is coming.

+Branch `main` is the current beta development branch and may not be 100% stable at all times.
+You can find features to be implemented and a milestone for the Beta release in Github Issues.

+I ask that if you use this project and find a way to make it better, please consider sending pull requests to make this project better for everyone.

 ## Use

 Deployment is mostly unchanged from the normal process, but please pay attention to how devices and elements need to be instantiated.